On this page

 Office energy use

-Graphic designers are avid computer users, which consume large amounts of energy and contribute to climate change.
-Switching a proportion of your electricity to green power - even if it's only 20 per cent - will reduce your carbon footprint.
+Graphic designers rely on their computer's for work.
+However, computers eat up large amounts of energy and contribute to climate change.
+Try switching a proportion of your electricity to green power – even if it's only 20 percent – to reduce your carbon footprint.

 Tips for sustainable web and graphic design